amoghsawant17/Business_Insights_360/README.md

 ## Company’s background

-AltiQ Hardware is a company that has grown vastly in recent years across the globe.
-It is a company that sells, computers and computer accessories through three mediums/channel
+AtliQ Hardware is a consumer goods electronics company having operations in various countries.
+It sells, computers and computer accessories through three mediums/channel

-- Retailer
+1. Retailer
-- Direct
+2. Direct
-- Wholesaler/ Distributor
+3. Wholesaler/ Distributor

-Recently the company has faced an unforeseen loss by opening a store in America based on surveys, intuition, and some Excel analysis.
-Also, the company’s competitors have a handful of analytics teams to perform analysis and make data-driven decisions.
-So, the AltiQ hardware has no other option other than building its analytics team for data-driven insights and decisions for the sustainable growth of the company.
+- Their business is growing rapidly, and they still rely on Excel files for data analytics.
+Excel files are hard to consume and not effective in generating insights.
+Also due to the lack of effective analytics, the company faced a major loss in Latin America.
+- One of the challenges for AtliQ is its competitor which is a bigger company with having huge data analytics team that does analysis on customers demographics, consumption patterns, and income levels.
+- Hence, to overcome these shortcomings the senior executives of this company have decided to invest in a data analytics project and have assigned a team for this work.
+- The senior executives gave their requirements of building five different dashboards specifically the Finance view, Sales view, Marketing view, Supply Chain view, and Executive view in Power BI

-A project kick-off session is held  to get a clear understanding of the project.
+ - A project kick-off session is held  to get a clear understanding of the project.

 ### Questions to ask before starting with the dashboard